Intent – What is the purpose of our Maths curriculum?

 A progressive thread of learning – underpinned by the ‘Mastery’ resources compiled by White Rose Maths – will be taught to all abilities.
+We use the Schemes of Learning published by White Rose in all classes.
+Our mixed age classes follow the appropriate Mixed Age Schemes of Learning.
 Our approach, TEAM, has 4 key strands: Test, Essential Learning, Advance and Master.

 TEST – We begin with a pre-test, where gaps are identified, and Entry Points are defined resulting in the children being placed on a continuum of learning appropriate to the unit.
 This identifies whether children begin their work on the basics or whether they can begin from an ‘advanced point’.
 ESSENTIAL LEARNING – Here, children cover the ‘Basic’ knowledge required to achieve the end of unit objectives.
 Teaching includes the use of: pictures, models and concrete resources to ensure a deep understanding of concepts that are transferable to abstract scenarios in the mastery stage.
 ADVANCE – Children are provided with the opportunity to practise the skill independently and grapple with mistakes to ensure that we continue to build resilience; as a result, our children are provided with challenges to further progress their learning and deepen their understanding.
 MASTER – Following the acquisition of the necessary fluency, ALL children will demonstrate ‘mastery’ of the knowledge via the completion of problem solving and reasoning challenges, which directly link to the real-world and evidence of this journey appears on working walls, under clear headings and within maths books.
 Finally, children complete a post-test to ascertain whether they have grasped the main teaching points in a particular lesson or unit of work, whether they have any misunderstandings that still need intervention and to ensure that they are ready to move on to the next learning point.